LiberTEM/LiberTEM/docs/source/changelog/features/executors.rst

   accessible to users.
 * Allow using an existing Dask Client as well as setting the LiberTEM Client as default Dask scheduler for integration purposes.
-* Add :meth:`libertem.contrib.daskadapter.task_results_array` to create
-  chunked Dask arrays from intermediate UDF task results.
+* Add :meth:`libertem.udf.base.UDFMergeAllMixin.merge_all` API to combine intermediate UDF task results to chunked Dask arrays efficiently.
 * Restructure and extend documentation of executors.
 * :pr:`1158`, :issue:`1146,922`